Codeception/Codeception/docs/07-AdvancedUsage.md

 Codeception supports simple dependency injection for Cest and \Codeception\TestCase\Test classes.
 It means that you can specify which classes you need as parameters of the special `_inject()` method, and Codeception will automatically create the respective objects and invoke this method, passing all dependencies as arguments.
-This may be useful when working with Helpers, for example:
+This may be useful when working with Helpers.
+Here's an example for Cest:

 ```php
 <?php